Java licensing

 Legal Implications of the Employee Model:

 This employee-based model has significant legal and contractual implications for enterprises.
-It creates an enterprise-wide obligation: any unlicensed use of Oracle Java triggers liability for the entire workforce.
+It creates an enterprise-wide obligation: any unlicensed use of Oracle Java exposes the entire workforce to liability.

-From a contract perspective, if a company signs up for this model, it is committing to count and report its total employee numbers (often including non-traditional workers) and to pay corresponding fees.
+From a contractual perspective, if a company signs up for this model, it commits to counting and reporting its total employee numbers (often including non-traditional workers) and to paying corresponding fees.

 Practical Challenges for Enterprises